-\$ % Notes due []
+\$ % Senior Notes due []

 We are an externally managed non-diversified closed-end management investment company that has elect to be treated as a business development company ("BDC") under the Investment Company Act of 1940 ("1940 Act").
 Our investment objective is to generate both current income and capital appreciation through debt and equity investments.
 Both directly and through our subsidiaries that are licensed under the Small Business Investment Company Act ("SBIC"), we offer customized financing to business owners, management teams and financial sponsors for change of ownership transactions, recapitalizations, strategic acquisitions, business expansion and other growth initiatives.
 We are managed by Capitala Investment Advisors, LLC, and Capitala Advisors Corp. provides the administrative services necessary for us to operate.
-We are an "emerging growth company" within the meaning of the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act"), and as such are subject to reduced public company reporting requirements.

-We are offering \$[] in aggregate principal amount of % notes due 20[], which we refer to as the "Notes."
+We are offering \$[] in aggregate principal amount of % senior notes due 20[], which we refer to as the "Notes."
 The Notes will mature on [].
 We will pay interest on the Notes on [], [], [] and [] of each year, beginning on [], 2014.
 We may redeem the Notes in whole or in part at any time, or from time to time on or after [], at the redemption price of par, plus accrued interest, as discussed under the caption "Description of the Notes - Optional Redemption."
 The Notes will be issued in minimum denominations of \$25 and integral multiples of \$25 in excess thereof.

 The Notes will be our direct unsecured obligations and rank pari passu, or equal, with all outstanding and future unsecured unsubordinated indebtedness issued by Capitala Finance Corp.
-The Notes will be effectively subordinated to our future secured indebtedness and structurally subordinated to all existing and future indebtedness and other obligations of any of our subsidiaries, including the outstanding debentures of our two wholly-owned SBIC subsidiaries.
+The Notes will be effectively and structurally subordinated to our existing and future secured indebtedness, including the outstanding debentures of our two wholly-owned SBIC subsidiaries.

 We intend to list the Notes on the New York Stock Exchange and we expect trading to commence thereon within 30 days of the original issue date under the trading symbol "[]."
-We do not intend to have the Notes rated by any rating agency and, as a result, the Notes may be subject to greater volatility than debt with an investment grade rating.
 The Notes are expected to trade "flat."
 This means that purchasers will not pay, and sellers will not receive, any accrued and unpaid interest on the Notes that is not included in the trading price.
 Currently, there is no public market for the Notes and there can be no assurance that one will develop.